Jahangir Mirza (Timurid prince): Marriages

+Jahangir's first marriage was arranged by his father in about 1367, when he was eleven years old, to Ruqayya Khanike, daughter of Amir Kai-Khusrau, the leader of the branch of the Barlas settled in Khuttal and a Chagatayid princess through her mother.

 In 1372, Timur launched an invasion of the former Chagatai territory of Khorasan, then under the control of the Sufi dynasty.
 Though initially defiant, the ruler of the kingdom, Yusuf Sufi, eventually submitted and offered his niece Khanzada Begum in marriage to Jahangir.
-Khanzada was the daughter of Yusuf's brother Aq Sufi by Shakar Beg, a daughter of Jani Beg, Khan of the Golden Horde.
+Khanzada was the daughter of Yusuf's brother Aq Sufi by Shakar Beg, whom most sources describe as a daughter of Öz Beg Khan of the Golden Horde, although the genealogy compiled by Husayn bn Ali-Shah instead makes her a daughter of Öz Beg's son Jani Beg.

 The following year, Khanzada was sent to Timur's capital of Samarqand with a large procession carrying gifts, including gems, precious metals, silks and tapestries.
 She was escorted by a retinue of handmaidens and mounted soldiers, while she herself rode veiled on a white camel.
+The marriage itself was celebrated in the spring of 1374.

 Jahangir had a son and a daughter by this marriage, Muhammad Sultan Mirza and Yadigar Sultan.
+He took a third wife, Bakht Malik Agha, at an unrecorded date.